CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Method", "Definition"
    :widths:  20, 30, 80

-    "``CdmsObj``", "``getObject()``", "Return the CDMS object associated with this entry."
+    "``CdmsObj``", "``getObject()``", "Return the CDMS object associated with this entry.
-    ,, "**Note:** For many search applications it is unnecessary to access the associated CDMS object.
+    **Note:** For many search applications it is unnecessary to access the associated CDMS object.
 For best performance this function should be used only when necessary, for example, to retrieve data associated with a variable."

 Accessing data